 Popular grapes & styles

-- Old World: Cassis, cedar and cigar box.
+- Northern hemisphere/cooler climates: Cassis, cedar and cigar box.

 Style: Serious, brooding and complex.

 Food: Meaty, umami flavours like beef or mushrooms.

 Drink it here: In classy surroundings with your favourite company.

 Flavours: Sweet/sour cherry, cranberry, blackberry and chocolate

 Style: Bold, rich and generous, and generally higher in alcohol.

 Food: Red-meat curries or turkey and the trimmings.